SAP-samples/teched2023-AD266/exercises/ex3/README.md

 We will do this in two parts: First, we'll get the [SuccessFactors Goal Plan Service API](https://api.sap.com/api/PerformanceandGoalsPMGM/overview) definition and import the service into our project.
 Then we will use the imported service in the subsequent step (Exercise 4).

-## 3.1 Download specification from SAP Business Accelerator Hub
+## 3.1 Download Specification from SAP Business Accelerator Hub

 Visit the SAP Business Accelerator Hub to fetch the [SuccessFactors Goal Plan](https://api.sap.com/api/PerformanceandGoalsPMGM/overview) API specification.
 You should see results like below: